Black Spectre

-Black Spectre has two meanings in the Marvel Universe.
+Black Spectre has two meanings for fictional characters appearing in American comic books published by Marvel Comics.
 The first Black Spectre is the name of a fictional organization which first appeared in Daredevil #108 (March 1974) and was created by writer Steve Gerber and penciller Bob Brown.
 It was a league of costumed female commandos, entranced by the Mandrill into doing his bidding, and led by Nekra.
-The second Black Spectre is a fictional supervillain who first appeared in Moon Knight #25 (Nov.
+The second Black Spectre is a supervillain who first appeared in Moon Knight #25 (Nov.
 1982) and was created by writer Doug Moench and penciller Bill Sienkiewicz.
 The character is one of the greatest enemies of the vigilante Moon Knight.

 Publication history

 The Black Spectre organization first appeared in Daredevil #108 (March 1974) and was created by writer Steve Gerber and penciller Bob Brown.
 The organization subsequently appeared in the next issues of the series with Daredevil #109-112 (May–Aug.
 1974) written again by Steve Gerber.
 The author used it also in The Defenders #109 (May 1974) and Marvel Two-In-One #3 (May 1974).
 In 2012, the organization appeared in Daredevil vol. 3 series with issues #6, #8-10, 10.1, and #13, in Avenging Spider-Man #6 and in The Punisher vol. 8 #9, #11.
 The Black Spectre is one of the five criminal organizations used in "The Omega Effect" crossover between these three comic book series.
 In an interview with IGN about this crossover, writer Mark Waid explained "As we've seen in Daredevil, Matt has basically conned five of the biggest crime communities in the Marvel Universe - Hydra, AIM, Black Spectre, the Secret Empire, and Hidden Team.
 He's conned them out of a unique, super-science hard drive that contains key information on all five organizations.
 It's the hot potato he has that makes him the most dangerous man on Earth.".

 The second Black Spectre first appeared in the eponymous story from Moon Knight #25 (Nov.
 1982) and was created by writer Doug Moench and penciller Bill Sienkiewicz.

 Years later, writer Doug Moench developed his creation in the four part Moon Knight: The Resurrection War mini series (Feb.–April 1998), pencilled by Tommy Lee Edwards.

 The character appeared in the 2006 Moon Knight series, in the arc entitled "God and Country", issues #15–19 (March–Aug.
 2008), written by Mike Benson and pencilled by Mark Texeira.

 Black Spectre has an entry in the Official Handbook of the Marvel Universe A to Z Update #2 (2010).